- Prospective Students

 Mission & Vision

-- skilled in the practice of ministry for personal, ecclesial and social transformation
+- the ability to identify, design, and put into practice diverse and inclusive models of ministry to achieve personal, ecclesial and social transformation and reconciliation

 “Re-envisioning theological education in the 21st Century”